-Confession: I’m a lemon dessert lover.
+Confession: I’m a lemon dessert lover, Snow-Capped Lemon Cookies, Lemon Bundt Cake, you name it.
 And a cheesecake lover.
+(If you’re a cheesecake lover like me, try my Perfect No Bake Cheesecake.)
 So it only makes sense that I put these two flavors together into one easy dessert, right?

 Spring has sprung and with it my mindset has changed somewhat in terms of what flavors and foods I’m in the mood for.
 Even if the days are somewhat chilly and it’s not quite yet time to start the garden, I’m still thinking about cookouts, picnics, potlucks, and those days when friends stop over for a bit and end up staying through dinner.
 Those are the best days right?

 These classic lemon bars are perfect for those days…well, for any day really!
 But, if you’re looking for a delicious dessert that isn’t too heavy and uses a lot of pantry and fridge staples, then this is it my friends!

 - Granulated sugar

 - Fresh-squeezed lemon juice

 Did I mention these lemon bars are so easy to make?

 - First thing you need to do is preheat the oven to 350 degrees and line a 9 x13-inch pan with foil or parchment paper.
 Leave plenty of overhang around the edges so that you can lift the bars out of the pan before cutting.